 We want to thank everyone who took the time to complete this survey, your answers provide valuable insights into what is happening in Commercial Real Estate right now, and we are happy to be able to share those insights with you.

 One thing that is clear, is that there will be a lot of changes happening to the way we live and work within buildings.
 The need for remote access to building systems will keep rising and CRE operators and owners will need to invest in technology that will enable them to effectively manage their properties.
-Touchless access to buildings, office spaces and elevators will become essential and implementing and managing strict regular cleaning schedules is non-negotiable.As an organization that serves both healthcare, commercial real estate, and corporate real estate organizations we empathize deeply with what our customers are going through at this moment.
+Touchless access to buildings, office spaces and elevators will become essential and implementing and managing strict regular cleaning schedules is non-negotiable.As an organization that serves many industries such as healthcare, commercial real estate, and corporate real estate organizations, we empathize deeply with what our customers are going through at this moment.
 We’re a technology organization, but for us people have always come first.
 If you need advice on where to start or how you can make the changes your organization needs to be prepared for the future, get in touch.
 Community is important now more than ever.